Karlheinzniebuhr/pythonbenchmark/README.md

 # timecomplexity

 <h3>Python library that makes benchmarking easy and fun</h3>
+<font color="red">Contributors wanted.
+Please send me lots of pull requests or suggestions</font>
-the timeit module that comes with python is not so useful because its only for small bits of Python code.
+The timeit module that comes with python is only useful for small bits of Python code not for functions.

 This library solves that.
 It provides an intuitive way to measure the execution time of functions and compare the relative speed of two functions.
 <h4>Why</h4> would you want to compare the relative speed of two functions?
 Because if you are optimizing your code you may want to know how much of a speed improvement you gained.
 <h4>How</h4>
 Timecomplexity allows this by letting you compare two functions which take the same input and measure which one gets the job done faster.
 <h4>@measure</h4>
-Additionally you can just put a decorator on the functions you want to measure, timecomplexity will do all the work for you and print out the execution time in the console.
+Additionally you can just put a decorator on the functions, timecomplexity will measure them and print out the execution time in the console.

 How to use:
 Import timecomplexity.py